damir-manapov/hands-on-configuration-tools-by-llm/NODE_RECOMMENDATIONS.md

 **Implementation Complexity:** Low-Medium

-- Similar to If node but with multiple outputs
+- Similar to Condition Marker node but with multiple outputs and actual routing
 - Need to handle routing to different output connections

 ---